jericksen/Capstone/README.md

 ### Month, Weekday, Hour Analysis

-In this section, we extract total crime volumes by the month, weekday, and hour to assess any cyclical patterns based on time & day dimensions:
+For this section, we illistrate total crime volumes by the month, weekday, and hour to assess any cyclical patterns based on time & day dimensions.

 **Total Crime Incidents by Month**

-Here, we illustrate total crime incidents by month to extract any seasonality among crime volumes:
+Here, we extracted total crime incidents by month to highlight any seasonality among total crime volumes:

 <img src="images/Total_crime_by_month.png" width="850" height="500">

-Based on the data, there appears a fairly significant seasonal effect with respect to total crime in DC.
+From the data there appears to be a fairly significant seasonal effect with respect to total crime volumes in DC.
 The delta between the months of August (peak) and February (bottom) represents a ~31% drop in total crimes committed.

 Note: A portion of the variation between months can be explained by the total number of days in each month, however, the effect of this is relatively insignificant and does not account for the large drop in total crime from August to February.
-A seasonal cycle likely explains the majority of the significant variation between August and February.
+A seasonal cycle likely explains the majority of the variation between August and February.

 **Total Crime Incidents by Weekday**

-We visualized the total crime incidents by weekday to extract the effect, if any, of the weekday on the propensity for a crime to occur:
+We then took a look at total crime incidents by weekday extracting the effect, if any, of the weekday on total crime incidents:

 <p align="center">
      <img src="images/Total_crime_by_weekday.png" width="800" height="500">
 </p>

-From the analysis, it appears crime volumes do not vary by weekday in a significant way.
-A crime seems just as likely to occur on a particular weekday vs. any other day of the week.
+From the analysis, its clear crime volumes do not vary by weekday in a significant way.
+A crime appears just as likely to occur a given weekday relative to the rest.

 **Total Crime Incidents by Hour**